MUSIC LESSON NOTES GRADE 5

 government and public learning institutions in Kenya.

-the Kenya National Anthem and the EACA should be performed at public events
+Anthem and the EACA should be performed at public events with the aim of

-with the aim of boosting the East African Community integration and also as a symbol of unity among the East African
+boosting the East African Community integration and also as a symbol of unity

-community member states.
+among the East African community member states.

 a.
 During